zs10011598/nbayes-covid/README.md

 are in `requirements.txt`, these can be installed typing in terminal

 ```
-$ pip3 install requirements.txt
+$ pip3 install -r requirements.txt
 ```

+## Documentation

+See file `./docs.md` to get a detailed explanation of all functions in these modules.

 ## AWS credentials

-To use the functions in this repository, it's necesary create the file `./aws-credentials.cfg` in order to obtain read permissions in the data lake with preprocessed data.
+Some functions in this repository need to create the file `./aws-credentials.cfg` in order to obtain read permissions in the data lake with preprocessed data.
 An example of this file is `./aws-credentials.cfg.example`.